Skip to main content

 JSON Pointer variables

-Variables can also be defined as JSON Pointers (RFC 6901) that extract fields from the volga message.
-When your topic format is JSON, this can be useful to access fields inside the payload of the message:
+Variables can also be defined as JSON Pointers (RFC 6901) that extract fields from the Volga message.
+When your topic format is JSON, this can be useful to access fields inside the payload of the message.
+The predefined MSG_PAYLOAD variable used above is just a JSON pointer with the value /payload.

 supctl merge volga webhooks my-webhook <<EOF